Rocky Mountain Parks and Canoe Tour

 Day 8: JASPER NATIONAL PARK

 The Athabasca Falls and a walk into it’s canyon count among the attractions of this park.
 Trails at the Columbia Icefields start almost at tree line which makes hiking in this area most rewarding.
-The guide recommends an 11 km loop with 335 m gain (6.8 mi, 1115 ft) through a pass at 2375 m (7908 ft).
-Walking time 3 hours.
+The guide recommends an 8 km hike with 335 m gain (5 mi, 1115 ft) into a pass at 2375 m (7908 ft) and a great view of the Athabasca Glacier.
+Walking time 2 -3 hours.

 Day 9: CANOE TRAINING